 I sat down, exhausted, after a week on the road.
-Six-and-a-half days before, I had wrapped up a board meeting, gave a few last minute instructions, and ran home to pack my bags.
+Six-and-a-half days before, I had wrapped up a board meeting, gave a few last-minute instructions to my EA, and ran home to pack my bags.
 I had 30 minutes to pack before my wife and kids drove me to the airport.
 Eighteen hours later, I landed in Rome.

 Needless to say, after two countries, three cities, a flurry of meetings, and non-stop running over a six-day period of time, I sank into my economy seat needing some time to think.